smartdevicelink/sdl_evolution/proposals/NNNN-Adding-Metadata-Types.md

 ### Additions to MOBILE_API

-The changes to enums and functions in the HMI API should also be applied to the Mobile API.
+The changes to enums and structs in the HMI API should also be applied to the Mobile API.

 ## Potential downsides